Sojasmine/alana/Testing.md

   * Make sure that it is only me who can manage the products item.

-  > If an user attempt to do anything thant they have persimssion , a warning toast message come up.
+  > If a user attempts to do anything that they have permission for, a warning toast message comes up.

   * Access orders details for the shopper.